Jettcodey/MedSQL-Reader/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-## !
-Im not Affiliated with Tomedo/Zollsoft in any way !
+## ⚠Im not Affiliated with Tomedo/Zollsoft in any way⚠
 ### For educational purposes only!

 Just a simple SQLite Database Reader for the Tomedo SQLite Database "ServerEntities" to View the contents of the Index entries on Windows.